Questions and Answers on the recognition of foreign divorce

 Does the divorce have to be recognised in Germany if I divorce abroad?

 Divorce in another EU country is recognised in Germany without further ado, regardless of the nationality of the spouses (Attention: This does not apply to divorce in Denmark!).
 In addition to the divorce decree itself, the certificate according to Article 39 of Regulation (EC) No 2201/2003 (of 27 November 2003 concerning jurisdiction and the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility), which is issued by the court in the other EU state, must then be submitted in Germany; the form is attached to the text of the regulation as Anlage I.

-For other states, it is generally not necessary to formally recognise divorce that has taken place in the common country of origin of both spouses if both spouses have the exclusive nationality of that country.
 It is not important how long they have been living in Germany.
 If one of the spouses or both have dual nationality, an entitlement to asylum or the status of a foreign refugee as well as statelessness, this so-called home-country privilege is excluded.

 M and F, who are both Russian citizens, got married in Russia in 2005.
 They have been living in Germany since 2010 without taking German citizenship.
 They will divorce by mutual consent in Russia in 2020.
 The divorce is legally valid in Germany even without a recognition procedure.

 Where can I apply for recognition of the foreign divorce?